fmichonneau/kitchen-log/content/2017-07-01-pizza-crust.md

 * Got out of fridge at 3:30pm the following day
 * Cooked at 6pm

-Difficult to know out it turned out, stone wasn't warm enough.
+Difficult to know how out it turned out, stone wasn't warm enough, and guests ate most of it.